-We assembled our flip-chips using two different methods: an in-house-built transfer stage (\fref{fig:3}(a)) and a commercial flip-chip bonder (\fref{fig:3}(b)).
-The former is commonly used for the transfer of two-dimensional materials~\cite{Zhao_2020}.
+We assembled our flip-chip devices using two different methods: an in-house-built transfer stage (\fref{fig:3}(a)) and a commercial flip-chip bonder (\fref{fig:3}(b)).
+The former method is commonly used for the transfer of two-dimensional materials~\cite{Zhao_2020}.
 Both tools create a mechanically sturdy bond with a lateral alignment accuracy of a few micrometers.
-To make a galvanic and robust connection between the chips, we use commercially available \SI{99.99}{\percent} pure indium microspheres (\fref{fig:3}(c) right panel) \cite{Caplinq}.
-The microspheres have a diameter of \SI{300 \pm 5}{\micro\meter} and a spheroid tolerance of \SI{1.5}{\percent}.
-Although In possesses a native oxide, it normally passivates at a few nanometers \cite{Schoeller2009}.
-This oxide layer is easily broken during bonding, as In is malleable and deforms significantly when pressed.
+Details of the assembly procedure are described in \aref{app:assembly}.